Fern Hill: Creation

 Thomas wrote about Fernhill (calling it Gorsehill) in his short story, The Peaches, in which he describes it as a ramshackle house of hollow fear.
 Fernhill's dilapidated farmyard and buildings are also described in The Peaches.
-Jim Jones had shown little interest in farming, as his neighbours had noticed: there was “no work in him...left Fernhill farm to ruins.”
+Jim Jones had shown little interest in farming, as his neighbours had noticed: there was "no work in him...left Fernhill farm to ruins."
 Jim had sold most of his farming machinery, implements and livestock before moving to Fernhill.
-He'd also been convicted for allowing decomposing animal carcasses to lie around his fields.
+He had also been convicted for allowing decomposing animal carcasses to lie around his fields.

 Fernhill, said an official survey, had an outside earth closet, water was carried in from a well in the farmyard, washing oneself was done in the kitchen, whilst meals were cooked on an open fire.
 Its two living rooms were lit by candles and paraffin lamps.
-The house, said the survey, had “extreme rising dampness” and smelt, wrote Thomas in The Peaches, "of rotten wood and damp and animals".
+The house, said the survey, had "extreme rising dampness" and smelt, wrote Thomas in The Peaches, "of rotten wood and damp and animals".

-Thomas' holidays here have been recalled in interviews with his schoolboy friends and with Annie and Jim's neighbours.
-A further account describes both Thomas’ childhood and later years on the family farms between Llangain and Llansteffan, as well as suggesting that the poem Fern Hill was inspired not just by the house Fernhill but by another farm as well.
+Thomas's holidays here have been recalled in interviews with his schoolboy friends and with Annie and Jim's neighbours.
+A further account describes both Thomas's childhood and later years on the family farms between Llangain and Llansteffan, as well as suggesting that the poem Fern Hill was inspired not just by the house Fernhill but by another farm as well.